 Today, pole barns are generally made out of wooden posts.
 These posts are driven either straight into the ground or based off into a thick concrete slab for a stronger foundation.

-A pole barn can fall under different types of barns, from gabled roof barns, to A-frame roof barns, to gambrel roof barns, and so on.
+A pole barn can fall under different types, from gabled, to A-frame, to gambrel roof barns, and so on.

 Post & Beam Barns

 The effect this creates is an interior that is dramatically opened up and free from structural scaffolding and other types of constraints.
-They don’t require walls that are load-bearing because they can support the roof and the upper floors all on their own.
+They donโt require load-bearing walls because they can support the roof and the upper floors all on their own.

 The exterior walls are also on the outside of the frame, which gives a very rustic appearance with the exposed posts from the inside.
-It has tremendous structural integrity and is considered to be one of the most durable barn structures to this day.
-Construction is easy and fairly simple and it allows you to maximize the overall space inside the barn.
+It has tremendous structural integrity and is considered to be one of the most durable farming structures to this day.
+Construction is easy and fairly simple and it allows you to maximize the overall space inside.

 Modular Barns